-Alongside his studio activity, since 2018, Barakeh has facilitated an ongoing series of workshops with the Berlin Career College at the Universität der Künste Berlin.
-Aimed at supporting artists in exile, these workshops provide professional practice skills critical to success in the Berlin scene.
+Since 2018, Barakeh extending his activism into education by facilitating workshops at the Berlin Career College at the Universität der Künste Berlin.
+Aimed at exiled artists, these workshops provide professional practice skills.

 With an eye on broader social impact, Barakeh founded coculture in 2017 as a “social sculpture”.
 This nonprofit organization stands at the intersection of art, activism, and community building.
 It aims to empower underrepresented artists, particularly from the global south and with a focus on Syrian talent.
 Coculture houses several initiatives, including The Index, a mapping and networking platform for Syrian artists, and the Syrian Biennale, a mobile curatorial project that showcases Syrian artists alongside their local and international peers.

 Many projects lie ahead, and Barakeh continues to push the boundaries of social and political activism through art.
 Currently, he is collaborating with a leading cultural organization and several community groups in Northern Ireland to imagine a new utopian political party.
 This initiative is an extension of his 2013 art project, ‘The Shake,’ which aims to dissipate the enduring polarization between Catholics and Protestants in the region, seeking to bridge deep-rooted divisions and bring about lasting change.